|

 The listener, however, will not use this information directly and the conversion to local

 time and date will be made in the receiver's circuitry.
-CT is used as time stamp by
+The CT may be used as a time stamp

-various RDS applications and thus it must be accurate.
+by various RDS applications and thus it should be accurate.

 EON - Enhanced Other Networks